The First Fruits Offering and The Wave Sheaf

 Now here is where Yahuah's Time Clock shines the light.

-After Yisra'el came into the Promised Land, the evening of the Pesach was a Shabbat.
-Same as it was 40 years earlier at the Exodus from Egypt, same as it was at Yahoshua, HaMashiach's crucifixion; same as it was this year, same as it will be next year.
+After Yisra'el came into the Promised Land, the evening of the Pesach began a Preparation for a Shabbat.
+Same as it did 40 years earlier at the Exodus from Egypt; same as it did at Yahushua, HaMashiach's crucifixion; same as it will this year, or next year.

 There are some who have asked: